walliDprotocol/verification-sdk-demo-app/README.md

-# Verification and Authentication Demos.
+# Verification and Authentication Demos

 ## About this repo